macroecolab/macroecolab.github.io/_members/so_kaneko.md

   - J Smith

 ---
-Hello.
-I'm So Kaneko.

-I want to investigate the impact of invasive species, especially small mouth basses and relationship between invasive species and native ones by  using Speceis Destruction Model.
+Hi, I'm Sou Kaneko.
+I'm from Aichi Prefecture in central Japan.
+I'm a 4th year biology student interested in the impact of invasive freshwater species, particularly how smallmouth bass presence affects native species.
+I will be investigating this using species distribution models.